 Set the Windows energy plan to Ultimate Performance or other maximum settings by the CPU vendor, as this can have a strong impact on performance

-Use operating system that can handle memory, e.g. Windows for Workstations and update latest chipset drivers and BIOS - particularly for AMD processors
+Use an operating system that can handle memory, e.g. Windows for Workstations, and update to the latest chipset drivers and BIOS - particularly for AMD processors

 Choose final product resolution / quality according to your needs (higher quality = slower processing )